 Across the street is the striking Monument of Remembrance or Gelle Fra in Place de la Constitution.
 The gilded bronze figure of a woman holding a laurel stands on the focal of a 21-meter-high granite obelisk.
 It represents Nike, the goddess of victory and commemorates all those who sacrificed their lives in World War II.

 We walked through the throng of tourists in the outdoor cafes and restaurants, souvenir shops along the street to the tourist office to collect the city route map.
 The tourist office is in William Square or Place Guillaume II.
-The square is dominated by an equestrian statue of William II who gave the country its first parliamentary constitution.
+The square is dominated by an equestrian statue of former Grand Duke William II who gave the country its first parliamentary constitution.

 Another prominent building in the square is the 19th century neo-classical Town Hall.
 The building entrance is flanked by two majestic bronze statues of Lions.
 The Town hall is the private office of the city’s mayor.